KiFoundation/domo-pay-demo/README.md

 To make a **checkout request**, you have to start a Domo-Pay Activity.

-So create an intent with tht uri `pay:` and the action `ki.domopay.intent.action.PAY`
+So create an intent with the uri `pay:` and the action `ki.domopay.intent.action.PAY`

 For payment info you have to fill the bundle extras with this paramters :